Paperback is for sale on Amazon. Also available in Kindle and iBooks format. Can also be purchased direct from Lulu.

 The collection begins with a story about home and location with the protagonist wondering “where to go or what to do next?”
 It ends with a story of the same type.
 This led me to the Faulkner quote as the epigraph.

-Story 1- Bayberry is a wayward character long-held in a dusty trunk, one often re-engineered and then shunned again.
-Here he’s finally on display, cut to size and freed to the published page, surrounded by haunts and strange visions…and thereby buried for good (along with any other attempts to describe Key West).
+Story 1- Bayberry is a wayward character long-held in a dusty trunk, a figment on faded typing paper.
+Here he’s cut to size and freed to the public page, surrounded by haunts and strange visions…and thereby buried for good (along with any other attempts to describe Key West).

 2 – Written in appreciation of Hemingway’s “After the Storm.”
 I had an idea of layering and humans living in husks.
 I wanted to use a squabbled-over domestic treasure as opposed to a sunken ocean liner.